Apartment Therapy: Delivering Better Content

 - A simple tabbed solution?

 Lots of other fun and kind of silly possibilities were discussed.
-We compiled research both on what had worked for us in the past and what other media outlets were doing to make related content visible.
+We compiled research both on what had worked for us in the past and what other media outlets were doing to make related content more visible.
 The options kind of ran the gamut or what was possible: text links, teaser rolls, simplified teasers, images, stylized images.
 It was kind of all over the place.
 Based on our research and some of the notes we took, I started playing around in Sketch trying to see what some of those ideas might look like.

 After reviewing what we had in Sketch, we moved the mockups to InVision to test them out.
 Through some simple user testing (both in-person and through UserTesting.com’s PEEK feature) we realized that the fun ideas we had were kind of terrible for a reader.
-We tested the concepts with users inside our ideal demographics range: Two female and one male, between 24-34, 2 with children, one without.
-The overwhelming response by these users was that we had made the interface more complex than it needed to be.
+We tested the concepts with readers inside our ideal demographics range: Two female and one male, between 24-34, 2 with children, one without.
+The overwhelming response by these readers was that we had made the interface more complex than it needed to be.
 Some specific comments were, “I might use this once, but it’s pretty cumbersome,” and “My only problem… is that this makes me have to think a lot more than I feel like I should about what I’m going to be seeing.”
-It was clear that these early concepts created roadblocks for users and were not conducive to skimming headlines and clicking into articles.
+It was clear that these early concepts created roadblocks for readers and were not conducive to skimming headlines and clicking into articles.
 This qualitative data early on was a guiding light for the concepts that came after.

 During our regroup with one of our Product Managers, it became more and more clear that we were starting too big.
 We needed to scale back and start again.
 What does that look like?
 How does that feel?
 We refocused and simplified our original scope: